 (And yes, we think it’s sexist that they always have a male-focused theme starting with “King of…”.
 We hope this changes to “Royals of…” in the future.)

 There are four main events.
 All the parades take place in the same small loop (there’s a map at the bottom of this page) around the ‘Jardin Albert 1er’ gardens.
 Here’s the map: The floats start from Place Masséna .
 On the square, visual entertainment will be relayed on giant screens.

 Below are details about all the parades and events, and their timing.
 Make sure to reserve tickets for the ticketed events well in advance, as they sell out each year.
 It’s also a good idea to reserve your hotel and make restaurant reservations months in advance, before the best spots get booked up.

 This is the big daytime parade.
 Roughly 20 floats, 50 giant puppets (with a new theme each year) and many musical bands from all around the world, parade down Nice’s streets, in a colorful and festive atmosphere.
 Floats and a (frankly, sexist and inappropriate for children) burlesques parade, are accompanied by elements of animation, street art, and international musical groups.

-- The big parade is happening on Saturday, February 11, 2023 at 2:30pm.
+- The big parade happens on the opening day (Saturday) at 2:30pm.
 See the official schedule & get tickets here.